MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 By default, all _Geography_ locations of a multi-geo environment share the available _Tenant_ storage quota.

 With the SharePoint geo storage quota setting, you can manage the storage quota for each _Geography_ location.
 When you allocate a storage quota for a _Geography_ location, it becomes the maximum amount of storage available for that _Geography_ location, and is deducted from the available _Tenant_ storage quota.
-The remaining available _Tenant_ storage quota is then shared across the configured _Geography_ locations for which a specific storage quota has not been allocated.
+The remaining available _Tenant_ storage quota is then shared across the configured _Geography_ locations for which a specific storage quota hasn't been allocated.

-The SharePoint storage quota for any _Geography_ location can be allocated by the SharePoint Online administrator by connecting to the _Primary Provisioned Geography_. _Geography_ administrators for _Satellite Geography_ locations can view the storage quota but cannot allocate it.
+The SharePoint storage quota for any _Geography_ location can be allocated by the SharePoint Online administrator by connecting to the _Primary Provisioned Geography_. _Geography_ administrators for _Satellite Geography_ locations can view the storage quota but can't allocate it.

 #### **Configure a storage quota for a _Geography_ location**